qatrackplus/qatrackplus/deploy/docker/README.md

 they will be available at `/root/ssl/your_certificate.pem` and `/root/ssl/your_key.key` on the server.

-To reset the server and user your updated `nginx.cong` file run:
+To reset the server and use your updated `nginx.cong` file run:

 ```bash
 docker-compose stop